Elderly person in wheelchair exercising using a virtual reality (VR) headset

 GOALD project talks

-The GOALD project talks are one of the ways we hope to stimulate discussions around technological innovation in the care of older people.
+The GOALD project talks were one of the ways we hoped to stimulate discussions around technological innovation in the care of older people.
 Several of our partners have put on webinars which explored the use of digital resources, assistive technologies and reminiscence.

 Elderly person in wheelchair exercising using a virtual reality (VR) headset